AOSSIE-Org/Agora-Web/docs/GSoC/2018/Abanda.md

 7. Endpoints for election creator to invite the voter to the Election. - **Done**
 8. System will inform the voter with the link to vote the Election.  - **Done**
 7. System will handle the timeline of the Election. **Done**
-8. System will count the voters and produce the results for the Election after the Election. - **Done**
+8. System will count the votes and produce the results for the Election after the Election. - **Done**
 9. Voter can vote the Election. - **Done**

 ### Deep view into the technology.